What is tactical threat intelligence?

 We understand your need for tactical intelligence because, chances are, our analysts have been in your position before.
 From the latest on ransomware campaigns to news about exploited vulnerabilities, promptly passing on crucial information to a customer is what every intelligence analyst aspires to, and Digital Shadows (now ReliaQuest) is no different in that regard.

 Suppose you’re curious about how we can solve your questions by making tactical threat intelligence work for you.
-In that case, you can always sign up for a 7-day test drive of SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) or talk to us about a demo to define more specific use cases that can help intelligence work for you.
+In that case, you can always talk to us about a demo of SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) to define more specific use cases that can help intelligence work for you.